-To claim reimbursement of approved costs incurred in travelling to and from meetings of the Corporation or committees of the Corporation the members should complete a travel claim form and return it, with receipts to the Governance Director.
+To claim reimbursement of approved costs incurred in travelling to and from meetings of the Corporation or committees of the Corporation the members should complete a travel claim form and return it, with receipts to the Chief of Staff and Governance.
 Claims must be made at the end of each month where the member has incurred expenditure.